Regulation in the tourism system

 • Māori and regional tourism organisations

-• international tourism bodies.
+• international tourism bodies

-Processes for engagement with stakeholders
+Process for engaging with stakeholders

 MBIE follows best practice for strategy and policy development and publishes consultation documents and holds public meetings to seek feedback on proposals.
-We also engage extensively with tourism stakeholders, through both regular forums and ad hoc meetings.
+We also engage extensively with tourism and hospitality stakeholders, through both regular forums and ad hoc meetings.